akbasu/PhoneCat-Angular2/README.md

 ## Overview

-This repository hosts an upgraded Angular2 PhoneCat application from AngularJS.
+This is an upgraded Angular2 PhoneCat application from AngularJS.
 The steps can be found at

 https://angular.io/docs/ts/latest/guide/upgrade.html#!#phonecat-upgrade-tutorial